 Once in our care, George immediately received all medical attention necessary, and within a few days it was clear that he was feeling SO much better!
 And then, living in our home and receiving lots of love and attention, he began to bond … first with Dan, and then with me as well.
 He was clearly in his bliss, learning about this wonderful thing called “love”.

 Yes, George loved us and we knew it … it couldn’t have been more clear.
 And we certainly loved him (it was impossible not to), but in keeping with our commitment to rescue and find the perfect home for each dog we save, we felt that his forever home was truly with someone other than us.
-And in the meantime Nina, who 4 months prior adopted Otis (another “Harley’s House of Hope” rescue), told us she’d fallen in love in George through his photos and story.
+And in the meantime Nina, who 4 months prior adopted Otis (another “Harley’s House of Dreams” rescue), told us she’d fallen in love in George through his photos and story.
 How perfect!
 We were so happy thinking that George would become Otis’s brother!
 We already knew Nina was an amazing dog mom.

 The long-anticipated adoption day was finally upon us.

 We arrived at Nina’s house with George and all of his worldly possessions … his bed, blankets, toys and other belongings.
 We spent several (super fun) hours with Nina and Otis.
 George was happy, he and Otis got along fabulously and Nina adored him.
 We were thrilled to know that George would have a super sweet brother and the perfect mom.

 But that evening after we left, George became very stressed.
 He paced.
 He kept going to the front door.
 He was looking for us.
 He knew we left him.
 He was sad and confused.